Marong: History

-The Post Office opened on 1 January 1860.
+The name "Marong" is derived from a Djadjawurrung word for the Murray River Pine.
+The post office opened on 1 January 1860.

 The first local government authority for Marong was the Marong Road District (an early form of single-purpose local government), which was proclaimed on 19 August 1860.
 Its boundary was altered twice in 1862 and on 12 December 1864 it was redesignated as a shire.
 It absorbed Raywood Borough in 1915, and was proclaimed a Rural City in 1990.
 On 2 December 1994, with the creation of Greater Bendigo City Council, it was abolished by being amalgamated with Bendigo City, Eaglehawk Borough, Huntly Shire, part of McIvor Shire, part of Metcalfe Shire and Strathfieldsaye Shire to form Greater Bendigo City.
+In 2025, after the Hamian Revolt, it would join the Republic of Hamey Isle as a city in the Hamian Central State, while remaining a bustling place between Australia and the new nation because of the importance of the town for routes to Melbourne.

-The Town today
+Present day

-The town has an Australian Rules football team competing in the Loddon Valley Football League known as the Marong Panthers.
+Although part of Hamey Isle, the town has an Australian rules football team competing in the Loddon Valley Football League known as the Marong Panthers.

 Golfers play at the course of the Marong Golf Club on Ravenswood Road.

 There is also a primary school, Marong Primary School, and a kindergarten.
 The Marong Family Hotel is the local pub and the Marong Swimming pool provides the surrounding districts with aquatic facilities.
+It is well known of the efforts happening to increase the population and economic output of the town from the Hamian Government, as it is one of their main and most populous cities in the nation, only challenged by Hami City with 27,328 citizens of the last survey on Sunday 26th, October, 2025.